Happily-Coding/OnyxianCoreJars/README.md

 To manually download the OnyxianCore:
-- Click on releases (located on the right)
+- Click on releases (located on the right).
-- Select the version version you require
+- Select the version version you require.
 - Download the jar file.